penlix/penlix/README.md

-- 👋 Hi, I’m @penlix
+- 👋 Hi, I’m Kostas.
-- 👀 I’m interested in design and interaction.
+- 👀 I’m into design and tech.
 - 📫 How to reach me: info@niceandneat.digital

 <!---